lsanwick/react-geosuggest/README.md

 Default: `false`

 When the tab key is pressed, the `onSelect` handler is invoked.
 Set to true to not invoke `onSelect` on tab press.

-#### debounce
-Type: `Number`
-Default: `250`

-Sets the delay in milliseconds after typing before a request will be sent to find suggestions.
-Specify `0` if you wish to fetch suggestions after every keystroke.

 #### onFocus
 Type: `Function`